andris9/hoodiecrow/README.md

   * **XTOYBIRD SERVER** dumps session object as a LITERAL string.
 Useful for debugging current state.
   * **XTOYBIRD STORAGE** outputs storage as a LITERAL strint (JSON).
 Useful for storing the storage for later usage.

-## Useful features for XTOYBIRD I'd like to see
+## Useful features for Hoodiecrow I'd like to see

   * An ability to change UIDVALIDITY at runtime (eg. `A1 XTOYBIRD UIDVALIDITY INBOX 123` where 123 is the new UIDVALIDITY for INBOX)
   * An ability to change available disk space (eg. `A1 XTOYBIRD DISKSPACE 100 50` where 100 is total disk space in bytes and 50 is available space)